Track MCP LogoTrack MCP

 Remote transport (optional)

 By default the server speaks MCP over stdio — every supported client (Claude Desktop, Codex, Cursor, Continue, Cline) launches it as a child process.
-Stage 1 of RFC 008 adds an opt-in SSE transport for browser-based clients, Smithery remote mode, and shared deployments.
+RFC 008 adds opt-in SSE and streamable HTTP transports for browser-based clients, Smithery remote mode, and shared deployments.
 Stdio is unchanged unless you set MCP_TRANSPORT.

 bash